Board member since: 2016

 Alison was formerly the Global Executive Director Sustainability for Fujitsu, where she created and implemented the global strategy for sustainability.
 Alison is a well-known public speaker, respected thought leader, and winner of the Business Leader of the Year by Climate Alliance in 2013.

-Lucy Best is the Communications and Community Engagement Manager at Positive Charge – a social enterprise established by the Moreland Energy Foundation Ltd (MEFL) in 2013.
+Lucy Best is the Communications and Community Engagement Lead at Positive Charge – a social enterprise established by the Moreland Energy Foundation Ltd (MEFL) in 2013.
 Positive Charge works with local councils in Victoria and New South Wales to help households, community groups and businesses to save energy and money.
 The mission of Positive Charge is to reduce carbon emissions at scale.

 Alan maintains the MEFL website and co-ordinates the production and distribution of the MEFL and Positive Charge e-Bulletins.
 He also assists other staff with all aspects of MEFL’s electronic communications, including online surveys, forms and the Positive Charge website.

 Michael supervises the reporting of accurate financial information for MEFL management and Board, ensuring that MEFL is financially viable and able to deliver our core activities.